simplyzee/kube-rclone/README.md

 It has only been tested with [kube-plex](https://github.com/munnerz/kube-plex) so far.
 There's still more work to be done to make it stable for other services e.g [Radarr](https://github.com/Radarr/Radarr) and [Sonarr](https://github.com/Sonarr/Sonarr/).

+## Contributing

+Please raise an issue or pull request if you have any issues, questions or features.

 ## Credits

 Full credit list at: [https://github.com/zee-ahmed/kube-rclone/CREDITS.md](https://github.com/zee-ahmed/kube-rclone/CREDITS.md)